 As a tourism operator, it is essential for you to have a Bushfire Survival Plan for your business.
 As part of your duty of care, it is important that you make a reasonable effort to protect, educate and advise your guests about possible fire situations and what they are to do in the event of a fire.

-Once you have a Bushfire Action Plan in place, everyone who works at or visits your business should be aware of your emergency management procedures.
+Once you have a Bushfire Survival Plan in place, everyone who works at or visits your business should be aware of your emergency management procedures.

 Planning is a continuous process.
 To be effective in an emergency, plans must be regularly checked, tested and updated as conditions in your business and environment change.

-In your current Bushfire Action Plan, you must consider the NEW Fire Danger Ratings, which now include details and recommended action for "Catastrophic" fire days.
-The new fire danger ratings take into account the weather conditions as well as the amount, type and dryness of the surrounding vegetation to calculate a more accurate fire danger rating.
+In your current Bushfire Survival Plan, you must consider the Fire Danger Ratings, which include details and recommended action for "Catastrophic" fire days.
+The fire danger ratings take into account the weather conditions as well as the amount, type and dryness of the surrounding vegetation to calculate a more accurate fire danger rating.